mint-made/restaurant-review/README.md

 ## Restaurant Review - An app to discover the best restaurants near you (2019)
 ### Project Overview
-This app enables users to quickly discover restaurants interactively from within a custom Google Map, allowing the user to filter the maps markers for restaurants based on their star rating e.g. only showing ratings between 4 and 5 stars.
+This app enables users to quickly discover restaurants interactively from within a custom Google Map, allowing the user to filter the restaurant map markers by their star rating e.g. only showing retaurants with ratings between 4 and 5 stars.
 By clicking on a map marker, the user can quickly view a restaurant's address, average rating and recent reviews.

 ### Technologies Utilized
 - HTML / CSS